Ground Source Heat Pumps (GSHP)

 The pipes can either be laid in ground loops about 1m deep or dropped in verticle boreholes up to 200m deep.
 They can also be fed into a lake or aquifer.

-The pipework is in some ways similar to underfloor heating in that the loops return to a manifold chamber close to the house and there is then a flow and return to the heat exchanger in the heat pump itself.
+The pipework is in some ways similar to underfloor heating in that the loops return to a manifold chamber close to the house and there is then a flow and return to the heat exchanger in the heat pump system itself.

 The most common configuration is horizontal ground loop.
 This loop is laid in a straight line, spaced at least 1m apart.
 A good deal of land is needed for the heat pump groundwork.
 A good rule of thumb being 4 times the amount of floor space you are looking to heat.